 The Welding program is National Center for Construction Education and Research (NCCER) training meeting all the requirements for the American Welding Society (AWS) S.E.N.S.E. certified program in which students can earn AWS entry-level welding certification after completion of all course competencies.
-Courses include Introductory, Intermediate and Advanced AWS skill development or concentration in a particular set of competencies in Shielded Metal Arc Welding and Oxy Fuel Cutting (SMAW/OFC), Gas Metal Arc Welding and Flux Cores Arc Welding (GMAW/FCAW), as Tungsten Arc Welding (GTAW/TIG), Special Projects, and Special Topics.
-Students may individualize their plan to focus on competencies that meet personal career goals leading to certification.
+Courses include Introductory, Intermediate and Advanced AWS skill development or concentration in a particular set of competencies in Shielded Metal Arc Welding and Oxy Fuel Cutting (SMAW/OFC), Gas Metal Arc Welding and Flux Cores Arc Welding (GMAW/FCAW), as Tungsten Arc Welding (GTAW/TIG), Layout and Fabrication, and Special Topics.
+Students may exit the program after earning each of the Certificates or A.A.S degree.

-One-year program (upon completion of competencies) student may earn AWS Entry Level Welder certification and a GCCC Welding Technology certification.
+Certificate programs (upon completion of competencies) student may earn AWS Entry Level Welder certification and a GCCC Welding Technology certification.